Supporting Children with Long Term Complex Conditions

 Supporting patients, families and siblings

-Working with healthcare professionals to manage complex, life limiting and long term conditions
+How healthcare professionals can work with families to manage complex, life limiting and long term conditions

 The best and the worst: examples of great care and service and lessons learnt along the way